The *-Edge-Reinforced Random Walk: Statement of the results

 where $\det(M(y))_{V\setminus\{j_0\}}$ is the diagonal minor obtained after removing line and column $j_0$ of the matrix $M(y)$ defined by

 The value of this determinant does not depend on the choice of $j_0$ since the sums on any line or column of $M(y)$ are null. \end{remark} \begin{remark} Compared to the "magic formula" for ERRW in Coppersmith, Diaconis, \cite{coppersmith,diaconis-rolles,keane-rolles1}, the determinantal term $\sqrt{D(y)}$ is the same but it is now non symmetric.
 Also the measure is restricted to the limiting subspace $\lll_1$. \end{remark} \begin{remark} One can check that the measure indeed coincides with the magic formula in the case of classic ERRW (cf \cite{coppersmith,diaconis-rolles,keane-rolles1}).
-When the graph is the disconnected union $(V_1\sqcup V_1^*,E_1\sqcup E_1^*)$ described at the end of Section \ref{serrw} we can easily confirm that it coincides with the measure on the occupation time of the edges of Random Walks in Random Dirichlet Environment computed in lemma 2 \cite{sabot1} (arxiv version). \end{remark} \begin{remark} In the expression of $\gamma$, $\al_i=\al_{i^*}$ if $i\neq i_0 $ and $i^*\neq i_0$, and that $\al_{i_0^*}=\al_{i_0}+1$ if $i_0\not\in V_0$, so that, in the definition of $\gamma(i_0,\al)$ we can write, for all $i\in V_1$,
+When the graph is the disconnected union $(V_1\sqcup V_1^*,E_1\sqcup E_1^*)$ described at the end of Section \ref{serrw} we can easily confirm that it coincides with the measure on the occupation time of the edges of Random Walks in Random Dirichlet Environment computed in lemma 2 \cite{sabot1} (ArXiv version). \end{remark}